Living Fully, Even Now

 Just enough to be real.

 A diagnosis, received months ago, has quietly rearranged her life.
-It did not announce itself loudly.
+There was no loud announcement.
 It came in measured words, in a room that looked like any other, delivered with the calm professionalism of someone who has said it many times before.

 Since then, life has simply… changed.